-Genevieve Stannus, age 52, has served as Vice President, Treasurer since February 2021 and as Treasurer from July 2005 to February 2021, prior to which she served as Senior Financial Analyst since joining Mercer in August 2003.
+Genevieve Stannus, age 53, has served as Vice President, Treasurer since February 2021 and as Treasurer from July 2005 to February 2021, prior to which she served as Senior Financial Analyst since joining Mercer in August 2003.
 Prior to her role at Mercer, Ms. Stannus held Senior Treasury Analyst positions with Catalyst Paper Corporation and Pacifica Papers Inc. Ms. Stannus has over twenty years of experience in the forest products industry.
 She is a member of the Chartered Professional Accountants of Canada.

-Brian Merwin, age 49, has served as Vice President, Corporate Development, since February 2019 and was previously Vice President, Strategic Initiatives since February 2009.
+Brian Merwin, age 50, has served as Senior Vice President, Mass Timber since June 2023 and was previously the Vice President, Corporate Development, since February 2019, and Vice President, Strategic Initiatives since February 2009.
 Mr. Merwin previously held roles within Mercer such as Director, Strategic and Business Initiatives, and Business Analyst.
 Mr. Merwin has a Master of Business Administration from the Richard Ivey School of Business in Ontario, Canada and a Bachelor of Commerce degree from the University of British Columbia, Canada.
-He has over 15 years of industry experience, including M&A, corporate development, strategy, capital projects, innovation and business integration.
+He has over 18 years of industry experience, including M&A, corporate development, strategy, capital projects, innovation and business integration.

-Dr. Carsten Merforth, age 56, has served as Chief Operating Officer, Wood Products since August 2022, prior to which he was the Managing Director of the Friesau mill since April 2017.
+Dr. Carsten Merforth, age 57, has served as Chief Operating Officer, Wood Products since August 2022, prior to which he was the Managing Director of the Friesau mill since April 2017.
 Dr. Merforth was previously the managing director of several high-capacity sawmills for Rettenmeier Holding AG from 2000 to 2010 and from 2013 to 2014 and Pfeifer Holz GmbH from 2010 to 2012.
-Dr. Merforth holds a Master of Forestry from Georg August University and a Doctorate of Forestry Economics from Albert Ludwigs University.
+Dr. Merforth serves as a board member of the German Sawmill Association DeSH and is the Vice President of the Main Association of the German Wood Industry HDH.
+He is also the spokesperson for the Raw Wood Working Group.
+He holds a Master of Forestry from Georg August University and a Doctorate of Forestry Economics from Albert Ludwigs University.

-Wolfgang Beck, age 49, has served as Senior Vice President, Global Product Sourcing since September 1, 2022.
+Wolfgang Beck, age 50, has served as Senior Vice President, Global Product Sourcing since September 1, 2022.
 Mr. Beck has served in different leading functions in Mercer's German wood business since 2005, and most recently, he was Managing Director of Mercer Holz since 2016.
 In the past, Mr. Beck worked for a German state forest organization and in the German financial sector at the beginning of his career.
 He has been Managing Director of wood2M since 2016, a Joint Venture Company of Mercer and another Pulp and Paper Manufacturer.
 Mr. Beck is a committee chairman or member of various wood industry associations.

-Guy Arguin, age 58, has served as Chief Human Resources Officer since January 2022, prior to which he was Senior Vice President, Human Resources for the Global Resources sector of SNC-Lavalin and Senior Vice President Human Resources and Human Resources Director roles with British American Tobacco across the Middle East, Northern Europe, France and Canada.
+Guy Arguin, age 59, has served as Chief Human Resources Officer since January 2022, prior to which he was Senior Vice President, Human Resources for the Global Resources sector of SNC-Lavalin and Senior Vice President Human Resources and Human Resources Director roles with British American Tobacco across the Middle East, Northern Europe, France and Canada.
 Mr. Arguin started his professional career with Domtar in Montreal.
-Mr. Arguin has diverse Human Resources experiences across several sectors, such as Engineering and Consulting Services, Oil & Gas, Mining, Consumer Products and Pulp and Paper.
+Mr. Arguin has diverse Human Resources experiences across several sectors, such as

+Engineering and Consulting Services, Oil & Gas, Mining, Consumer Products and Pulp and Paper.
 Mr. Arguin holds a Master's Degree in Industrial Relations and Human Resources from the Universite du Quebec en Outaouais and a Bachelor of Arts in Industrial Relations from McGill University.
 He is also a Certified Human Resources Professional and a certified Executive Coach from the Academy of Executive Coaching in the U.K.